Multiversion concurrency control

-Multiversion concurrency control (MCC or MVCC), is a concurrency control method commonly used by database management systems to provide concurrent access to the database and in programming languages to implement transactional memory.
+Multiversion concurrency control (MCC or MVCC), is a non-locking concurrency control method commonly used by database management systems to provide concurrent access to the database and in programming languages to implement transactional memory.

 Description

 Without concurrency control, if someone is reading from a database at the same time as someone else is writing to it, it is possible that the reader will see a half-written or inconsistent piece of data.
 For instance, when making a wire transfer between two bank accounts if a reader reads the balance at the bank when the money has been withdrawn from the original account and before it was deposited in the destination account, it would seem that money has disappeared from the bank.
 Isolation is the property that provides guarantees in the concurrent accesses to data.
 Isolation is implemented by means of a concurrency control protocol.
 The simplest way is to make all readers wait until the writer is done, which is known as a read-write lock.
 Locks are known to create contention especially between long read transactions and update transactions.
 MVCC aims at solving the problem by keeping multiple copies of each data item.
 In this way, each user connected to the database sees a snapshot of the database at a particular instant in time.
 Any changes made by a writer will not be seen by other users of the database until the changes have been completed (or, in database terms: until the transaction has been committed.)

 When an MVCC database needs to update a piece of data, it will not overwrite the original data item with new data, but instead creates a newer version of the data item.
 Thus there are multiple versions stored.
 The version that each transaction sees depends on the isolation level implemented.
 The most common isolation level implemented with MVCC is snapshot isolation.
 With snapshot isolation, a transaction observes a state of the data as of when the transaction started.